bump-sh/docs/src/_guides/arazzo/specification/v1.0/introduction/what-is-arazzo.md

 This clarity allows tools to generate accurate documentation, run tests, and even automate these workflows reliably.

-## Who Benefits from Arazzo?
+## Who benefits from Arazzo?

-- **API Designers** - Document intended usage patterns during the design phase
+- **API designers** - Document intended usage patterns during the design phase
-- **Backend Developers** - Validate that implementations support the designed workflows
+- **Backend developers** - Validate that implementations support the designed workflows
-- **QA Engineers** - Use workflows as integration test suites
+- **QA engineers** - Use workflows as integration test suites
-- **Technical Writers** - Generate accurate workflow documentation automatically
+- **Technical writers** - Generate accurate workflow documentation automatically
-- **API Consumers** - Understand how to accomplish real tasks, not just individual calls
+- **API consumers** - Understand how to accomplish real tasks, not just individual calls
-- **DevOps Teams** - Use workflows for smoke tests and monitoring
+- **DevOps teams** - Use workflows for smoke tests and monitoring

 Arazzo brings the same revolution to API workflow documentation that OpenAPI brought to API reference documentation: a single source of truth that serves multiple purposes throughout the API lifecycle.